finos/morphir/docs/0001-implement-the-spark-backend-as-a-special-case-of-a-relational-backend.md

-# Implement the Spark backend as a special case of a Relational backend
+# Spark backend as a special case of a Relational backend

 ## Context and Problem Statement